 - What is the hardest part of being a teenager now?
 What is the best part?
 What advice would you give a younger sibling or friend (assuming they would listen to you)?

 - Submit an essay on a topic of your choice.

 The application doesn't enforce a strict word limit, but the Coalition suggests that you keep your essays to around 550 words.

 The Coalition now has more than 140 members and includes a range of public and private colleges and universities.
 At this time, only a few colleges exclusively accept the Coalition App, and membership is limited to U.S. colleges.

 For a complete list of members, see Colleges That Accept the Coalition Application.

 To learn more about online applications, see Tips for Using One Application to Apply to Many Schools.

-Learn the six secrets to a successful essay in How to Shine in Your College Application Essay.
+Learn the six secrets to a successful essay in 7 Ways to Improve Your Essay.

 The information contained on the CollegeData website is for general informational purposes only and may not apply to you or your situation.
 You should not act or refrain from acting on the basis of any content contained on the CollegeData website without consulting with your parents, high school counselors, admissions representatives or other college counseling professionals.
 We disclaim all liability for actions you take or fail to take based on any content on the CollegeData website.